-An allergy is a protective reaction of the human immune system to substances that are actually harmless, such as pollen, dust or food.
-The more sensitive the immune system is to the allergen, the more severe the symptoms are.
-Allergies can cause watery or red eyes, sneezing, a runny nose, itching or an upset stomach.
+An allergy is a protective reaction of the human immune system to actually harmless substances such as pollen, dust, or food.
+The more sensitive the immune system reacts to the allergen, the stronger the symptoms.
+Allergies can cause watery or red eyes, sneezing, runny nose, itching, or upset stomach.

 Rarely, an allergic reaction can also cause anaphylaxis.
-This causes the airways to narrow, leading to severe shortness of breath and a sharp drop in blood pressure.
-Without immediate treatment, this type of shock can be fatal.
+This causes the airways to narrow, leading to severe shortness of breath and a significant drop in blood pressure.
+Without immediate treatment, such a shock can be fatal.

-To find out which substance triggers an allergic reaction, various tests can be carried out: skin tests, blood tests and so-called irritation tests.
-A suitable allergy test can usually be found in the doctor's office as a result of a description of symptoms and anamnesis.
+To find out which substance triggers an allergic reaction, various tests can be conducted: skin tests, blood tests, and so-called irritation tests.
+A suitable allergy test is usually found as a result of a symptom and medical history description in the doctor's office.

 What are skin tests?

-Skin tests are quick and easy to perform, which is why they are often the first line of diagnosis.
-A skin test involves applying possible allergens to the skin and monitoring the reaction.
+Skin tests can be performed quickly and easily, which is why they often represent the first line of diagnosis.
+In a skin test, potential allergens are applied to the skin and the reaction is monitored.
 This usually occurs on the underside of the forearm, sometimes on the back.

 The prick test

-The English word "prick" means "puncture".
-Many people have probably heard the term, after all, this is the most commonly used allergy test.
+The English word "prick" means "puncture."
+Many may have heard the term, as this allergy test is the most commonly used.
 But what exactly is a prick test?
-The term comes from the English verb "to prick", which means "to pierce" and thus describes an important part of the procedure.
+The term comes from the English verb "to prick," which means "to pierce" and describes an important part of the procedure.

-During a skin examination, the doctor examines various allergens or the patient's reaction to them.
-In such a test, the doctor applies an aqueous solution containing an allergen such as pollen or traces of animal hair to marked areas of the skin.
-The skin is then lightly scratched with a lancet so that the allergens can penetrate.
+During a skin examination, the doctor examines various allergens or the patient's reactions to them.
+In such a test, the doctor applies a watery solution containing an allergen, such as pollen or traces of animal hair, to marked areas of the skin.
+The skin is then lightly scratched with a lancet to allow the allergens to penetrate.

-This allergy test can detect immediate reactions, which is why it makes sense to suspect so-called immediate allergies, i.e. physical reactions that occur within a few minutes.
-There is a standard range of skin tests that includes around 15-20 solutions with the most common allergens.
-Doctors always carry out so-called positive and negative controls in order to be able to better assess the results of other solutions.
+With this allergy test, immediate reactions can be detected, which is why the suspicion of so-called immediate allergies is reasonable, i.e., physical reactions that occur within a few minutes.
+There is a standard range for skin tests, which includes about 15-20 solutions with the most common allergens.
+Doctors always perform so-called positive and negative controls to better assess the results of other solutions.

 The active control is a saline solution to which the patient should not react.
-If they do, the skin in general may overreact.
+If this is the case, the skin may generally overreact.

-The effect of the intracutaneous test is similar to that of the skin test.
+The effect of the intradermal test is similar to that of the skin test.
 This means that the affected person is exposed to the allergen.

-The difference, however, is that the doctor injects the allergen into the skin (intradermal injection) rather than just putting it on the skin superficially.
-This means that this test can also detect milder allergic reactions.
+However, the difference is that the doctor injects the allergen into the skin (intradermal injection) instead of just applying it superficially to the skin.
+This allows the test to detect weaker allergic reactions.

-Such an allergy test is usually only used if the previous skin test did not produce suitable results.
-This is because the injection is usually more irritating for those affected and the allergic reaction is correspondingly more severe.
+Such an allergy test is usually only used if the previous skin test did not provide suitable results.
+This is because the injection is usually more irritating for the affected individuals, and the allergic reaction is correspondingly stronger.

-Since this test is a bit more uncomfortable because the injections go directly under the skin and can also cause a stronger allergic reaction, it is only recommended if the prick test does not show any corresponding reaction.
+Since this test is somewhat more uncomfortable, as the injections go directly under the skin and can also trigger a stronger allergic reaction, it is only recommended if the prick test does not show a corresponding reaction.

-If the results of the prick test are not clear enough, the scratch test can be used in addition to the intracutaneous test.
+If the results of the prick test are not clear enough, the scratch test can be used alongside the intradermal test.

-"Scratch" is the English word for "scratch" - and with this allergy test, the name says it all.
-The doctor scratches the surface of the skin (but does not cause the sample to bleed) and rubs the suspected allergen onto the skin at this point.
-This friction allows the corresponding allergens to penetrate deeper into the tissue, which is why this allergy test is often used as an option when a skin test does not produce any results.
+“Scratch” is the English word for “Kratzer” – and in this allergy test, the name says it all.
+The doctor scratches the skin surface (but does not make the test subjects bleed) and rubs the suspected allergen onto the skin at this spot.
+This friction allows the corresponding allergens to penetrate deeper into the tissue, which is why this allergy test is often chosen as an option when a skin test does not yield results.

-However, it is suitable for liquids and water-soluble substances, for example for food or drug allergy tests.
-If the affected person has an allergic reaction, redness and swelling will occur within about 20 minutes.
+However, it is suitable, for example, for liquids and water-soluble substances, including food or medication allergy tests.
+If the affected person reacts allergically, redness and swelling occur within about 20 minutes.

 The patch test (patch or plaster test)

-During this allergy test, your doctor will stick a patch containing the test substance onto your skin, so that the skin remains intact during this allergy test and does not need to be scratched.
+In this allergy test, your doctor will apply a patch with the test substance to your skin, so the skin remains intact and does not need to be scratched for this allergy test.

-With these patches, doctors can apply up to 4,000 potential allergens to the back or the inside of the forearm - not all at once, of course.
-The doctor usually first examines the so-called standard series, i.e. the 27 substances named in the test series of the German Dermatological Society that most frequently trigger allergies.
+With these patches, doctors can apply up to 4,000 potential allergens to the back or the inside of the forearm – of course, not all at once.
+Typically, the doctor first examines the so-called standard series, which are the 27 substances mentioned in the test series of the German Dermatological Society that most frequently cause allergies.

 Which allergens can be detected with this allergy test?
-Allergens that cause so-called delayed-type reactions.
-In other words, if an allergy is suspected and symptoms only appear hours or days after contact with the allergen, a doctor will usually perform a skin test.
+Allergens that trigger so-called delayed-type reactions.
+In other words, if an allergy is suspected and the symptoms appear only hours or days after contact with the allergen, a doctor usually performs a skin test.

 The rub test is used when a severe allergic reaction is suspected.
 The test substance is rubbed onto the skin and the test is read after about 20 minutes.
-The scratch test is more sensitive than the rub test.
+The scratch test is more sensitive compared to the rub test.
 The substance is applied to the skin and the skin surface is scratched.
-Here too, the allergic reaction sets in after about 20 minutes.
+Here too, the allergic reaction occurs after about 20 minutes.

 The blood test

 Your doctor can diagnose allergies with a blood test.
-This means that the doctor takes a sample of blood from the person and sends it to a laboratory for testing.
-The staff then checks how many specific IgE antibodies are present.
-The term IgE stands for "immunoglobin E" and refers to proteins that the body produces in response to or to prevent allergies.
+This means the doctor takes blood from the affected person and sends it to a laboratory for examination.
+The staff then checks how many specific IgE antibodies are detectable there.
+The term IgE stands for "Immunoglobulin E" and refers to proteins that the body produces in response to or to avoid allergies.

-A blood test is an option if the person has a skin condition that could interfere with the skin test, or if the skin test is too stressful, for example due to other serious allergies.
-Food allergies can be identified through blood tests, but they can also provide clues if an allergy to pollen, dust mites, animal hair or medication is suspected.
+A blood test is an option if the affected person has a skin condition that could affect the skin test, or if the skin test is too stressful, for example, due to other severe allergies.
+Food allergies can be detected through blood tests, but they also provide clues when there is a suspicion of an allergy to pollen, house dust mites, animal hair, or medications.

-Although this test requires a doctor to draw blood, some people find it more pleasant than a skin test, for example, because it does not expose the body to allergens.
+Although a doctor must draw blood for this test, some people find it more pleasant than a skin test because it does not expose the body to allergens.

-However, blood tests can only determine the cause of an allergy because the body produces specific antibodies depending on the allergen.
+However, blood tests can only determine the cause of an allergy, as the body produces specific antibodies depending on the allergen.

-However, an allergy test using blood tests cannot provide any information about the severity and type of allergy symptoms.
-The costs for such a test vary, but are usually covered by health insurance.
+Conclusions about the severity and type of allergy symptoms, on the other hand, cannot be drawn from an allergy test with blood tests.
+The costs for such a test vary but are usually covered by health insurance.

-This term refers to an allergy test in which the doctor applies an allergen to the mucous membranes of the affected person, where the symptoms mainly manifest themselves.
-Stimulus tests can indicate an allergy when other tests are inconclusive or inconclusive.
-And it is the only method that can also detect non-allergic hypersensitivity reactions (e.g. intolerances).
+Behind this term lies an allergy test in which the doctor applies an allergen to the mucous membranes of the affected person, where the symptoms primarily manifest.
+Stimulus tests can indicate an allergy when other tests are inconclusive or not definitive.
+And it is the only method that can also detect non-allergic hypersensitivity reactions (e.g., intolerances).

 In this procedure, the doctor applies a suspected allergen to the mucous membranes.
-This is done either directly (e.g. on the nasal mucosa or conjunctiva) or by inhalation by the patient or - in the case of food or drug allergies - by swallowing (orally).
-Then it is a matter of waiting (under medical supervision!) to see whether and how the body reacts.
+This is done either directly (e.g., on the nasal mucosa or conjunctiva) or through inhalation by the patient or – in the case of food or drug allergies – by ingestion (oral).
+Then, it is a matter of waiting (under medical supervision!) to see if and how the body reacts.

-Even if no acute allergy symptoms are noticeable immediately before the provocation, a doctor must be prepared to perform skin tests and especially irritation tests so that he can react quickly to possible severe allergic reactions.
+Even if no acute allergy symptoms are noticeable immediately before the provocation, a doctor must be prepared for skin tests and especially provocation tests, so that he can quickly respond to possible severe allergic reactions.

 Conclusion

-What should you generally bear in mind?
-Finding an allergen is a step-by-step process: After consulting a doctor, a skin test is usually carried out first.
+What should be fundamentally considered?
+Identifying an allergen is a step-by-step process: After consulting with a doctor, a skin test is usually performed first.
 Blood tests are used when a skin test is difficult or too risky.
-In addition, some allergens are not available as ready-to-use solutions for skin tests.
-A provocation test only makes sense if a skin test or blood test does not produce a clear result.
+Additionally, some allergens are not available as ready-to-use solutions for skin tests.
+A provocation test only makes sense if a skin test or blood test does not provide a clear result.

-A skin test is also important to tell your doctor if you have a lung disease, skin disease or heart problems.
-The same applies if you are taking medications that can affect skin reactions, such as the antibiotics amoxicillin or penicillin or painkillers such as ASA or ibuprofen.
+A skin test is also important to inform your doctor if you have a lung disease, skin condition, or heart problems.
+The same applies if you are taking medications that can affect skin reactions, such as the antibiotics Amoxicillin or Penicillin or painkillers like ASA or Ibuprofen.

-Your doctor will decide which type of allergy test makes the most sense for you.
+The attending physician decides which type of allergy test is most appropriate for you.

 What is an allergy test and how does it work?